Interprofessional Collaboration is Referred to the Practice

 Impact of lack of assertiveness in interprofessional team in health and social care

 In healthcare, assertiveness mainly focusses on the ability of the physicians or clinicians to effectively communicate their concern and views as patient advocate to one another as it encourages to make collaborative decision-making to delivery quality care to the patients (Omura et al., 2017).
 In inter-professional collaboration for care delivery, it is responsibility of each of the professionals to learn regarding their responsibility so that they can adhere to their own role and develop mutual respect by not interfering in one another’s working context (Busari et al., 2017).
 However, hindered or lack of assertiveness makes the professionals in the inter-professional team develop differences among one another which causes inefficient exchange of information leading to breakdown and crisis for patient safety (Abbasi et al., 2019).
 This is evident from the study of Omura et al. (2017) where it is mentioned that lack of assertiveness among professionals to express their views and challenge the superiors in case they are making wrong decision that is threatening towards the life of the patient and is a sign of incompetence leads to cause fatal consequence for the patient.
 The assertiveness influence in interprofessional care can be explained through the case of Daniel Pelka.
 In his case, it was seen that the health visitor and social services when he was taken to the emergency services determined that he has multiple bruises and has a broken arm that may be instance of abuse.
 However, when the doctor mentioned Daniel to face the situation due to accident neither of the social service carer was seen to be assertive in challenging the superior doctor to develop investigation behind the real cause of the bruises and facture on Daniel.
 This negligence and lack of assertiveness in making communication and awareness led Daniel to face further abuse and eventual death (Morriss, 2017).
 In the study by Hood et al. (2017), it is mentioned that effective assertiveness among inter-professional team leads the professionals to clearly understand and recognise their roles and duties along with the become aware of the shared actions to be performed by them.
 This is because assertive interaction resolves conflicting ideas and confusion among the professionals that hinder them to work collaboratively.
 However, lack of assertiveness in communication, influences professionals in the inter-professional team fail to develop effective understanding of each other’s role out of aggressive and challenging attitude to disrespect others.
 This in turn creates chaotic healthcare situation and hindered quality care to be delivered leading the patient to face deteriorated health condition.
-The lack of assertiveness in inter-professional team leads to create challenging relationships with one another.
+Order Now The lack of assertiveness in inter-professional team leads to create challenging relationships with one another.
 This is because unassertive professionals in the teamwork are found to fester problem by not clarifying them with others with whom they have issues.
 It leads the professionals to avoid supporting one another as they feel they are being dominated by other in turn creating hindered care delivery for the patient leading to their negative health outcome (Abbasi et al., 2019).
 The study by Busari et al. (2017) mentioned that lack of assertiveness in inter-professional team makes them fail to execute critical decision-making for complex healthcare of patients.
 This is because without confidence and self-assurance among the inter-professional team members, it is impossible for them to decide solution of exact care to be delivered to the service users.

 Conclusion